 Growing Eggplants Inside

 The first condition to tackle is heat.
-Eggplants germinate at 70 degrees Fahrenheit (21 C.) or higher.
+Eggplants germinate at 70 degrees F. (21 C.) or higher.
 You will really have to turn up the heat and probably use a heat mat to get sprouts.
 During the plant’s development, that high temperature must be maintained.
 Amping up the heat at least 10 more degrees will help the plant set blooms and fruit.

 For best results, add peripheral lights once the plant starts to flower.
 This will help drive fruit production by allowing light to reach under the leaves and go directly towards the flowers and fruit.
 To keep the heat and lights confined, use a grow tent.
 This will focus the light and keep the temperatures high.
 Keep plants moist and encourage humidity.